-Next, we characterized the average spatial distribution within photographic plates.
-For the $M$, $W$, and $R$ datasets, we computed the displacement in decimal degrees of SPFs with respect to the center of each plate in declination and right ascension.
-The latter was multiplied by the cosine of the declination to compute true east-west displacement on the sky.
-These displacements were used to compute a normalized radial density profile in Figure \ref{fig_radial_density} for sets $M$, $W$, and $R$.
+Next, we characterised the average spatial distribution within photographic plates.
+For the $M$, $W$, and $R$ datasets, we computed the displacement in decimal degrees of SPFs with respect to the centre of each plate in declination and right ascension.
+The right ascension was multiplied by the cosine of the declination to compute true east-west displacement on the sky.
+These displacements were used to compute a normalised radial density profile in Figure \ref{fig_radial_density} for sets $M$, $W$, and $R$.
 For each data set, we have also broken down the spatial distribution of the total SPF counts across all plate fields into a median background plus a nonrandom excess.
-In Figure \ref{fig_offsets_hist2d_x3}, we have subtracted the median background SPF count within 2-D bins in order to visualize the excess SPF counts; this is shown in parts A, B, and C for sets $M$, $W$, and $R$, respectively.
+In Figure \ref{fig_offsets_hist2d_x3}, we have subtracted the median background SPF count within 2-D bins in order to visualise the excess SPF counts; this is shown in parts A, B, and C for sets $M$, $W$, and $R$, respectively.
 In plotting parts B and C, we have used only the SPFs that can be unambiguously assigned to plate footprints.

-The distribution for set $M$ is consistent with expectations for telescopic observations of star fields: the centers of photographic plates tend to contain slightly more counts than the perimeter owing to the effect of vignetting near the margins.
-By contrast, the excess in $W$ and $R$ shows the opposite pattern, with the number density of SPFs increasing with distance from the center of the plates, and is therefore highest at the corners and edges.
+The distribution for set $M$ is consistent with expectations for telescopic observations of star fields: the centres of photographic plates tend to contain slightly more counts than the perimeter owing to the effect of vignetting near the margins.
+By contrast, the excess in $W$ and $R$ shows the opposite pattern, with the number density of SPFs increasing with distance from the centre of the plates, and is therefore highest at the corners and edges.
 The amplitude of this radial increase, as a fraction of total counts, is also much larger than the amplitude of the variation in $M$ (Figure \ref{fig_radial_density}).
-Recall that $R$ supposedly contains only features that are not identifiable as plate artifacts, digitization artifacts, or celestial objects, and so it is difficult to form an expectation in advance about the intra-plate spatial distribution.
+Recall that $R$ supposedly contains only features that are not identifiable as plate artefacts, digitization artefacts, or celestial objects, and so it is difficult to form an expectation in advance about the intra-plate spatial distribution.
 By definition, all SPFs in $W$ are located in close proximity to the positions of NeoWISE objects.
 Nevertheless, $W$ exhibits a pattern that is inconsistent with the expectation of a uniform-random distribution for a star field on an individual plate: i.e., it does not resemble the distribution of SPFs in $M$.